zim/gousto-react-filter-1/README.md

 # GOUSTO FRONTEND API TEST

-Navigated to the folder 'gousto-react-filter-app' in the terminal.
+Clone the repository

 Run 'npm install'

 Run 'npm start'

-navigate to http://localhost:8080/ in a browseer...
+navigate to http://localhost:8080/ in a browser...

-How to use your solution:
+## How to use your solution:

 On initial page load all categories are displayed in a navigation area at the top the the page as category nav links, and all products are displayed in the product list below as button elements at the bottom the the page.